kinnv/death-in-us/README.md

 Through our project, we want to answer these three questions for our audience:

-1. How does adjusting for age (confounding) change the death rates?
+1. How many states have had a specific leading cause of death?
 2. How do causes of death (on national) change over time (if any)?
 3. What are the all time leading causes of death in each state?